Coupon (finance)

-In finance, a coupon is the interest payment received by a bondholder from the date of issuance until the date of maturity of a bond.
+In finance, a coupon is the interest payment that a bond issuer promises to pay a bondholder regularly from the date of issuance until the date of maturity of a bond.

 Coupons are normally described in terms of the "coupon rate", which is calculated by adding the sum of coupons paid per year and dividing it by the bond's face value.
 For example, if a bond has a face value of $1,000 and a coupon rate of 5%, then it pays total coupons of $50 per year.
 Typically, this will consist of two semi-annual payments of $25 each.

 History

 The origin of the term "coupon" is that bonds were historically issued in the form of bearer certificates.
 Physical possession of the certificate was (deemed) proof of ownership.
 Several coupons, one for each scheduled interest payment, were printed on the certificate.
 At the date the coupon was due, the owner would detach the coupon and present it for payment (an act called "clipping the coupon").

 The certificate often also contained a document called a talon, which (when the original block of coupons had been used up) could be detached and presented in exchange for a block of further coupons.